yogesh98/oh_sheet_mini/oh_sheet_mini/README.md

-# OH SHEET
+# OH SHEET MINI

-This project is intented for small live productions to achieve more efficient autonomy.
+Oh sheet is intended for small to medium sized live productions achieve more efficient autonomy.

-node v16.14.2
+# Mini
+This is a "mini" web based version of oh sheet.
+It requires a solid internet connection.